HyungseobKim/Akasha/README.md

 # Akasha
+Senior year school project

-3D / Strategy Game

-Unreal Engine 4
+3D Strategy Game using Unreal Engine 4

-AI and Pathfinidng
+What I worked on:
+- Pathfinding alogirthm on hex-grid.
+- AI player that can play strategic turn-based game.